cjolson1/Lagunitas-Quality-Assurance/testing.md

 Instead of an `assertEquals` with status codes, we simply did an `assertUrlMatch`.
 This demonstrates how we can accomplish the same thing multiple ways with CasperJS.
 We were able to logout with a simple `.click` command and execute the rest of our testing.

-After writing all your tests, it is vital that you inclue these lines at the end:
+After writing all your tests, it is vital that you incldue these lines at the end:

 ```javascript
 // This last function is critical.
 Without it, the tests won't run.